ironcev/awesome-roslyn/readme.md

 Awesome (but mostly experimental at the moment, because .NET 5.0 and C# 9.0 are still in preview) source generators and open source projects that internally use source generators.

 - [DpDtInject](https://github.com/lsoft/DpdtInject) - Proof-of-concept of a dependency injection container that transfers huge piece of resolving logic to the compilation stage.
 Offers additional compile-time safety and fast runtime resolution.
+- [Generator.Equals](https://github.com/diegofrata/Generator.Equals) - Automatically implementation of equality and hashing for classes and records, supports a number of strategies for comparing properties and collections.
 - [JsonSrcGen](https://github.com/trampster/JsonSrcGen) - Reflection-free JSON serializer.
 Allows extremely fast JSON processing by generating reflection-free serializers at the compile time.
 - [Source Generator Playground](https://sourcegen.dev/) - Online application that lets you experiment with source generators.
 Perfect for learning and testing your ideas.
 Write your own source generator or learn from built-in examples and see the generated output.
 - [StrongInject](https://github.com/YairHalberstadt/stronginject) - Compile-time dependency injection container.
 Compile-time checked, reflection-free and runtime code generation free, thus fast and [app-trimming](https://devblogs.microsoft.com/dotnet/app-trimming-in-net-5/)-friendly.